In this article

 Why Does DSO Matter?

 The cost compounds while interest rates stay elevated.
-A company carrying $400K to $500K in receivables at a 45 to 60 day DSO is effectively financing its own customers.
-Lowering DSO converts that trapped capital back into cash you control, without taking on a credit line.
+A company carrying $400K to $500K in receivables at a 45 to 60 day DSO is effectively financing its own customers, often at terms it would never accept from a bank.
+Lowering DSO converts that trapped capital back into cash you control, without taking on a credit line or diluting equity.
+It is one of the few levers that improves liquidity without changing the business itself.

 What Is a Good DSO?